 Taos Vigas at the Taos Pueblo

-The multi-story adobe buildings are inhabited continuously for over a 1,000 years.
+The multi-story adobe buildings are inhabited continuously for over 1,000 years.
 The Pueblo is 3 miles northeast of Taos Plaza.
 Archaeologists say that ancestors of the Taos Indians lived in this valley long before Columbus discovered America and hundreds of years before Europe emerged from the Dark Ages.
 The central part of the present buildings constructed between 1000 and 1450 A.D.
-They appeared much as they do today when the first Spanish explorers arrived in Northern New Mexico in 1540 and believed that the Pueblo was one of the fabled golden cities of Cibola.
-They are considered to be the oldest continuously inhabited communities in the USA.
+They appeared much as they did today when the first Spanish explorers arrived in Northern New Mexico in 1540.
+They believed that the Pueblo was one of the fabled golden cities of Cibola.
+Thus, they are considered to be the oldest continuously inhabited communities in the USA.

 Wall Art related to New Mexico